 National Unfriend Day is celebrated every year on November 17 in the United States.
 It’s a great opportunity for people to take stock of their online friends and cut out the ones they don’t really need.
 National Unfriend Day was founded by Jimmy Kimmel, an American television personality, who announced the date on his show.

 This holiday was immediately embraced by people all over America, who realized the benefits of cleaning up their social media accounts.
 After all, so many of us have been overwhelmed by the sheer number of unnecessary accounts of people we don’t know or don’t remember.
 They can send us annoying messages, images, spoilers, and links.

 It’s also worth noting that, at one time, having a huge number of online friends was seen as something cool!
 Now, it’s easy to laugh at that idea.
 Everyone needs to take a break from the noise of social media and clear out the accounts of people who aren’t actually useful to them.

 - Facebook is the largest social network in the world, with over a billion users.

-- Classmates – the first American resource for communication;
+- Classmates was the first American resource for communication.

-- online platforms are a favorite place for criminals.
+- Online platforms are a popular target for criminals.

 National Unfriend Day is observed on November 17 each year.